ExMember/exmember.github.io/_posts/2015-05-18-live-at-the-bike-2015-april-30-ace-ten.md

 ## The action

 Moni opens to $20 from two off the button.
-I call from one off the button with AdTd.
+I call from one off the button with `AdTd`.
 Sean is on the button and over-calls.
 Both blinds fold.

 There is $65 in the pot.

 Moni has a stack of $500, I have a little over $1000, and Sean has us both covered.

-The flop is AsJd8d.
+The flop is `AsJd8d`.

 Moni checks.
 I bet $50.
 Sean calls.
 Moni raises to $250.
 I make it $450.
 Sean folds.
 Moni goes all in for $500 and I call.